jchirinosodio/nodejs-csvFile-to-jsonFile/README.md

 Make sure each file you are converting, has column names in it, some csv come without column names, so you need to manually add those, in order for this app to build a json object name on each property.

-For example, for the given example.txt.:
+For example, for the given rawData.csv.:

 Luis, 1230, cr, san jose